-The water heater is probably the most underestimated system in your home.
-Really – without your water heater, you don’t have any of these luxuries:
+Your hot water heater is probably the most underrated appliance in your home.
+Really – without your water heater, you wouldn’t have any of these luxuries:

 - Hot baths